rancher/docs/content/rancher/v2.6/en/cluster-provisioning/registered-clusters/_index.md

 >
 > - The following steps will work on both RKE2 and K3s clusters registered in v2.6.x as well as those registered (or imported) from a previous version of Rancher with an upgrade to v2.6.x.
 >
 > - These steps will alter the configuration of the downstream RKE2 and K3s clusters and deploy the `kube-api-authn-webhook`.
-If a future implementation of ACE requires an update to the `kube-api-authn-webhook`, then this would also have to be done manually.
+If a future implementation of the ACE requires an update to the `kube-api-authn-webhook`, then this would also have to be done manually.
 For more information on this webhook, click [here]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/cluster-access/ace/#about-the-kube-api-auth-authentication-webhook).

 ###### **Manual steps to be taken on the control plane of each downstream cluster to enable ACE:**